-keeping your dog safe and comfortable should be your number one concern when you find out your furry friend might be affected by hip dysplasia.
+Keeping your dog safe and comfortable should be your number one concern when you find out your furry friend might be affected by hip dysplasia.
 Often seen in larger dogs, hip dysplasia affects more dogs than we’d like to admit.
-However, there are certain dogs best available to you that will help your dog stay comfortable during difficult times.
+However, there are individual dogs best available to you that will help your dog stay comfortable during difficult times.
 If this is your first time looking for a dog bed specifically for a dog with hip dysplasia or similar hip issues, we’ve got you covered.

 Recommended Dog Beds for Dogs With Hip Dysplasia